|

 Every blessedness reminds of you

-(Singer; Lecturer at the University of Music of Vienna; Life and Social Counselor; for a long time has been deeply and actively connected with the spiritual way of the Lakota)
+Text: Christine Sixtofer (Singer; Lecturer at the University of Music of Vienna; Life and Social Counselor; for a long time has been deeply and actively connected with the spiritual way of the Lakota)

+In Barbara Buttinger-Förster’s images we encounter echoes of female archetypes such as their emblems and companions.
+They are like those we can find in the Stone Age reaching back to the matriarchal cultures.
+Today we can still admire the fragmented written records of the indigenous people in archeological artifacts.
+The archetypes can also be discovered in tradition, fairy tales and renamed Christian female figures.
 It is assumed that originally there existed the belief in a mother archetype (Primal Mother).
 This was the ultimate incomprehensible one – who from her lap created and nourished everything, but then took everything back again in order to give birth to the cycle once more.
 Gradually one did see this almightiness from multiple aspects, which reflected both her light and dark sides.
 The mighty mother, mother goddess and creator of the world is continually reintroduced in a three-sided form.
 Sometimes she appears represented by colors: “The White One”, “The Red One” and “ The Black One”.
 These symbolize the three female phases of life: the girl, the fertile woman and the wise old woman.
 One sees equivalents in animals and nature, in the cosmos and especially in the seasons of the year.
 The Christian three holy maidens, Katherine, Margereta and Barbara, remind us of her, as well as the figures of the three “Saligen” (wise women of the mountain) on fairy tales.
-The names of water (Isar), mountains (Silvretta) and the countryside (Noreia/Noricum) still refer to the multifaceted motherly creator.
+The names of water (Isar), mountains (Silvretta) and the countryside (Noreia/Noricum) still refer to the multifaceted motherly creator.….

 Instead of today’s biological and masculine focused mindset (for example, sperm fertilizes eggs), the archaic man’s perception was interested in the integrated experience.
 The mysterious growth and development of life in the mother’s body and and the act of giving birth were perceived by a resonance with the emotional, mental, physical and spiritual sphere.
 It was an experience that always and everywhere turned towards the mysterious and the unexplainable.
 It was something that could not be deciphered and could/should never be rationally tangible because it appeared simply „too big“ and too incomprehensible.
 Archaic humanity responded to this idea with innermost devotion and was given deep, embryonic security.